TheOdinProject/curriculum/javascript/js-rails/rails_backend.md

 * [Grabbing your Rails form CSRF token with Javascript so Rails doesn't yell at you with "Warning, can't verify CSRF token authenticity", via SO](http://stackoverflow.com/questions/7203304/warning-cant-verify-csrf-token-authenticity-rails)
 * [... and another SO post on the CSRF token](http://stackoverflow.com/questions/8503447/rails-how-to-add-csrf-protection-to-forms-created-in-javascript)

+### Knowledge Check

+#### With Ruby on Rails

+* <a class="knowledge-check-link" href="https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/apis-and-building-your-own" target="_blank">Refresher -- how do you set up a basic Rails app?</a>
+* <a class="knowledge-check-link" href="http://railsapps.github.io/rails-javascript-include-external.html#edgecases" target="_blank">Refresher -- how do you load custom Javascript in a given Rails view page?</a>
+* <a class="knowledge-check-link" href="https://edgeguides.rubyonrails.org/working_with_javascript_in_rails.html#unobtrusive-javascript" target="_blank">How does "unobtrusive Javascript" work?</a>
+* <a class="knowledge-check-link" href="http://railsapps.github.io/rails-javascript-include-external.html#parameters" target="_blank">How can you pass data from your Rails app to your Javascript?</a>
+* <a class="knowledge-check-link" href="http://railsapps.github.io/rails-javascript-include-external.html#principles" target="_blank">Why would you want to use AJAX to load large batches of data?</a>

+#### With Firebase

+* <a class="knowledge-check-link" href="https://firebase.google.com/products-build" target="_blank">Which services does Firebase offer?</a>
+* <a class="knowledge-check-link" href="https://firebase.google.com/docs/web/setup?hl=en" target="_blank">How do you set up your app to use those services from Firebase Hosting and/or from an external host (like GitHub Pages)?</a>
+* <a class="knowledge-check-link" href="https://firebase.google.com/codelabs/firebase-web#5" target="_blank">How do you get your app to communicate with and/or pass data to and from the various Firebase services?</a>